henryjohnstonroman/calibrated-risks-focal-loss-gbdt/README.md

 # Calibrated Risks Estimated using Focal Loss and GBDT
 Jupyter notebooks with Python code for the paper "Estimating Calibrated Risks Using Focal Loss and Gradient-Boosted Trees for Clinical Risk Prediction": https://www.mdpi.com/2079-9292/14/9/1838

 All_Model_Comparisons_Paper_Loop_10Y.ipynb: code for comparing GBDT models and all benchmark models.
-The task is to predict the 10-year risk (probability) of PTLD.
+The task is to predict the 10-year risk (probability) of post-transplant lymphoproliferative disorder (PTLD).

 All_Model_Comparisons_Paper_Loop_Diabetes_JBI.ipynb: code for comparing GBDT models and all benchmark models.
 The task is to predict the risk (probability) of diabetes based on the following dataset: https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset